Ozi-cheri/python-quiz-application/README.md

 # Python Quiz Application

-This is a Python-based quiz application that allows a player to answer multiple-choice questions on a specified topic.
+This is a Python quiz application that allows a player to answer multiple-choice questions on a particular topic.
 The application uses dictionaries, lists, and tuples to manage the quiz data and provide a smooth user experience.
-Players will be welcomed, prompted to enter their names, and then participate in a quiz consisting of 4 questions.
+Players are welcomed, prompted to enter their names, and then participate in a quiz consisting of 4 questions.
 The quiz provides feedback based on the player's score at the end.

 ## Features